software-architecture-guild/katas-2025/README.md

 The main idea is that **Solution 3a** is already functional, and our goal is to automate the manual tasks performed by the AI Engineer to maintain suggestion quality at the desired level.

-To achieve this, we will introduce a new component called the **Prompt Optimizer**.
+We will introduce a new component called the **Prompt Optimizer**to achieve this.
 This component will track the performance of grading prompts and use an LLM to optimize them.
 The optimization process will involve analyzing rejected suggestions and comparing them with the correct answers provided by experts.
-Based on this data, the LLM will refine existing grading prompts to improve future suggestions automatically.
+Based on this data, the LLM will automatically refine existing grading prompts to improve future suggestions.

 ### Context Viewpoint